The 8 Best Telematics Companies in 2025

 It also does not support automatic route optimization, another tool that could help cut down your fleet’s fuel expenses, as it provides the most efficient routes.
 For great route optimization tools, we recommend Azuga or Samsara.

-What businesses is Quartix suited to?
+Who is Quartix suited to?

 Best for small fleets focused on cost control and fuel data